An official website of the United States government

 Introduction & Objectives

 Harbor seals (Phoca vitulina) are one of the world’s most widely distributed pinniped species and are found in temperate to polar coastal waters of the northern hemisphere (Jefferson et al. 2015).
-Gray seals (Halichoerus grypus atlantica) are widely distributed over the continental shelf in cold temperate and sub-polar North Atlantic waters (Lesage and Hammill 2001).
-Both species are year-round coastal inhabitants in eastern Canada and New England and occur seasonally in the mid-Atlantic United States between September and May (Hayes et al. 2020).
+Gray seals (Halichoerus grypus) are widely distributed over the continental shelf in cold temperate and sub-polar North Atlantic waters (Lesage and Hammill 2001).
+Both species are year-round coastal inhabitants in eastern Canada and New England and occur seasonally in the mid-Atlantic United States between September and May (Hayes et al. 2023).
 Individuals of both species move to northern areas for mating and pupping in the spring and summer and return to southerly areas in the fall and winter.

 Objectives for this study are to improve the understanding of local haul-out numbers and behavior to include any haul-out patterns in relation to environmental factors.
 Data collected will improve the assessment of potential impacts from Navy training and testing activities as required under the Marine Mammal Protection Act and National Environmental Policy Act for USFF and CNIC-funded projects in Hampton Roads Virginia.